 Prevent a Tiny Hole in a Tooth

-Daily oral health care and regular dental visits are the best preventative steps to take to avoid cavities.
-But drinking water is another helpful thing you can do.
+Daily oral health care and regular dental visits are the best preventative steps to avoid cavities.
+Drinking water is another helpful thing you can do.
 Other steps to prevent cavities include:

 - Brushing with fluoride toothpaste recommended by your Brooklyn, NY dentist

-- Flossing after every meal, or at least at the end of every day
+- Flossing after every meal, or at the end of every day

 - Buying a new toothbrush every three months